Share:

 React Native's New Architecture: JSI, Fabric, and TurboModules

-React Native 0.76 (released December 2024) marks a watershed moment — the New Architecture is now enabled by default in all new projects.
+React Native 0.76, released in December 2024, marks a watershed moment — the New Architecture is now enabled by default in all new projects.
 This represents a complete reimagining of how React Native bridges JavaScript and native code:

-- JavaScript Interface (JSI): Eliminates the asynchronous bridge entirely.
-JSI allows JavaScript to directly hold references to C++ objects, enabling synchronous data sharing through memory references — not expensive JSON serialization.
-This reduces latency and dramatically improves performance for data-intensive operations
+- JavaScript Interface (JSI): Eliminates the asynchronous bridge that plagued earlier React Native versions.
+JSI allows JavaScript to directly hold references to C++ objects, enabling synchronous data sharing through memory references rather than expensive JSON serialization.
+This reduces latency and dramatically improves performance for data-intensive operations.

-- Fabric Rendering System: The new concurrent renderer minimizes UI update latency, delivering smoother scrolling, more responsive focus changes, and fluid animations
+- Fabric Rendering System: The new concurrent renderer minimizes UI update latency, delivering smoother scrolling, more responsive focus changes, and fluid animations.
+Fabric's synchronous layout calculation means UI updates happen in milliseconds rather than being queued across the bridge.

-- TurboModules: Native modules are now lazily loaded only when needed, reducing memory consumption and improving startup time by bypassing the old bridge architecture
+- TurboModules: Native modules are now lazily loaded only when needed, reducing memory consumption and improving startup time.
+TurboModules bypass the old bridge architecture, communicating directly with native code through JSI.

-- Hermes Engine: Precompiles JavaScript into bytecode, significantly reducing startup times and memory usage — optimized specifically for mobile devices with limited resources
+- Hermes Engine: React Native's default JavaScript engine now precompiles JavaScript into bytecode, significantly reducing startup times and memory usage.
+Hermes is optimized specifically for mobile devices with limited resources.

 Flutter's Impeller: Purpose-Built for Predictable Performance

 Flutter replaced the Skia rendering engine with Impeller — a rendering solution built specifically for Flutter's needs.
-By 2026, Impeller is the default for both iOS and Android in Flutter 3.27+:
+By 2026, Impeller has become the default for both iOS and Android in Flutter 3.27+:

-- Precompiled Shaders: Eliminates shader jank by precompiling all shaders at build time rather than runtime — solving Flutter's most persistent historical performance issue
+- Precompiled Shaders: Impeller eliminates shader jank by precompiling all shaders at build time rather than runtime.
+This solves one of Flutter's most persistent issues: frame drops during first-time animations.

-- Direct GPU Rendering: Leverages Metal (iOS) and Vulkan (Android) directly for predictable frame times even under load.
-Average frame rasterization reduced by ~50% in complex scenes
+- Direct GPU Rendering: By leveraging Metal (iOS) and Vulkan (Android) directly, Impeller achieves predictable frame times even under load.
+Independent benchmarks show average frame rasterization time reduced by nearly 50% in complex scenes.

-- Memory Efficiency: ~100MB less memory than Skia — critical for mid-range Android devices in emerging markets
+- Memory Efficiency: Impeller uses approximately 100MB less memory than the previous Skia engine while maintaining higher performance—a critical advantage for mid-range Android devices.

-- 120 FPS Support: On devices with high-refresh-rate displays, Impeller consistently delivers 120 FPS for animation-heavy applications
+- 120 FPS Support: On devices with high-refresh-rate displays, Impeller consistently delivers 120 FPS, making Flutter ideal for animation-heavy applications.

 Performance Benchmarks: The Numbers That Matter